mark1bean/scripts-for-adobe-indesign/README.md

 # Scripts for Adobe Indesign

-Some scripts I've written to help use Adobe Indesign.
+Some scripts I've written to do useful things in Adobe Indesign.

 ## Contents